teamshares/shoelace/docs/pages/components/alert.md

 Add the `closable` attribute to show a close button that will hide the alert.

 The close button shows a system `x` icon by default.
-Use the `close-icon` property to replace this default icon with a different Font Awesome icon, to create an expandable/collapsible alert, for example.
+To use a different icon for the close button, pass the name of a Font Awesome icon to the `close-icon` attribute.
+This could be useful for creating an expandable/collapsible alert, for example.

 ```html:preview
 <sl-alert variant="primary" open closable class="alert-closable">